jnozzi/cocoadev.com/markdown/SplitViewBasics.md

             *This method (splitView:resizeSubviewsWithOldSize:) is the trickiest method to implement because many factors affect the tiling (subview arrangement) of the subviews. * see the example below for more information on how to implement this method *

-    *To control the minimum dimension of a subview implement splitView:constrainMinCoordinate:ofSubviewAt: (see General/AppKit documentation)
+    *To control the minimum dimension of a subview implement splitView:constrainMinCoordinate:ofSubviewAt: (see AppKit documentation)
-    *To control the maximum dimension of a subview implement splitView:constrainMaxCoordinate:ofSubviewAt: (see General/AppKit documentation)
+    *To control the maximum dimension of a subview implement splitView:constrainMaxCoordinate:ofSubviewAt: (see AppKit documentation)
-    *To control the position of the divider implement splitView:constrainSplitPosition:ofSubviewAt: (see General/AppKit documentation)
+    *To control the position of the divider implement splitView:constrainSplitPosition:ofSubviewAt: (see AppKit documentation)

 There are a couple of other delegate methods, but the ones listed above are the main ones.